-Coaching: B-minus (Last week: B) From a game-management perspective, it was another clean weak for head coach Doug Marrone.
+Coaching: B-minus (Last week: B) From a game-management perspective, it was another clean week for head coach Doug Marrone.
 There were no notable issues with clock management or challenges, and penalties -- which were a major issue dating back to the preseason -- weren't as significant a factor on Sunday.
 The area where some pointed after the game was with play-calling.
 The Bills stayed fairly conservative, sticking with a ground-based attack against the Jets' stacked box and blitzing.
 That didn't work out so well.

 Run Offense: D (Last week: B-plus) Fred Jackson did an excellent job on his 59-yard run on third-and-1, a heads-up play by the veteran to bounce the run outside and catch the Jets, including rookie Sheldon Richardson, who was celebrating, off-guard.
 But otherwise, the Bills' three running backs -- Jackson, C.J.
 Spiller, and Tashard Choice -- managed 21 yards on 18 carries.
 That's about as ineffective as a running game can get, and it put pressure on the rest of the offense to perform.